jsmarier-courses/midterm-project-aidenmccue2/mpad2003_midterm_aiden_mccue.md

 =IMPORTHTML("https://en.wikipedia.org/wiki/China"; "table", 5)
 ```
 This also shows how to create an ordered list.
 Simply put `1.` before each item.

-## 3. Understanding Data

-### 3.1.
-VIMO Analysis

-Use three hashtag symbols (`###`) to create a level 3 heading like this one.
-Please follow this template when it comes to level 1 and level 2 headings.
-However, you can use level 3 headings as you see fit.

-Insert text here.

-Support your claims by citing relevant sources.
-Please follow [APA guidelines for in-text citations](https://apastyle.apa.org/style-grammar-guidelines/citations).

-**For example:**

-As Cairo (2016) argues, a data visualization should be truthful...

-### 3.2.
-Cleaning Data

 Insert text here.